CLINICAL SOCIAL WORKER

 - Conduct and participate in research appropriate to expertise

-MINIMUM EDUCATIONMaster’s degree in social work from an accredited graduate school of social work accredited by the Council on Social Work Education.
-Postgraduate clinical experience is preferred.
+For entry into this specialty, a Master's in Social Work from a graduate school of social work accredited by the Council on Social Work Education (CSWE) is mandatory.

 - Knowledge of social work theories, principles, techniques and resources

 - Must possess a valid and current license by a U.S. jurisdiction at a level allowing independent clinical social work practice

 - Completion of 5.5-week Officer Training School course

 - Must be between the ages of 18 and 41

 How do we transform you from the civilian sector to a leader and an Officer in the Air Force?
 From education to continued training, your Air Force path is here.